muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 ## New meetup or existing one?

-If you're considering to start a new meetup in your area about a topic you love, please do a little bit of research in advance.
+If you're considering starting a new meetup in your area about a topic you love, please do a little bit of research in advance.
 Often there is already a meetup in an acceptable distance to your location about the same topic.
 [Meetup.com](https://www.meetup.com/) is a perfect platform to search for meetups in your location.